Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 Also, as for the contents of the `DATS` themselves, we can find them in Ghidra.
 Below is a small example:

 ![image2](./images/task4img2.png)

+The script I ended up making is below

 ```python